-Some cases of cytolytic vaginosis are proving tricky to treat with baking soda and ‘leaving it alone’.
-CV is sort of the new kid on the block, an unexpected advent that has thrown everyone off a little.
+Some cases of cytolytic vaginosis (CV) are proving tricky to treat with baking soda and ‘leaving it alone’.
+CV is not the new kid on the block any longer, but is still not widely understood, being an unexpected situation that has thrown everyone off a little.

 It is our experience that CV that doesn’t resolve by itself is usually not CV at all, or is CV being driven by another underlying condition.
 That means when trying to treat suspected chronic CV, you need to be looking at drivers of CV and consider alternatives – maybe treatment isn’t working because lactobacilli overgrowth is not the problem.

-If you’re not sure and having ongoing issues with suspected CV, make an appointment with one of our vulvovaginal specialist naturopaths who can help you get to the bottom of your symptoms.
+If you’re unsure and have ongoing issues with suspected CV, make an appointment with one of our vulvovaginal specialist naturopaths who can help you get to the bottom of your symptoms and do the right testing.

 Treating CV